una87527/Yun-Han-Wang-s-Homepage/README.md

 ## Biography & Research Interests

-I am a Ph.D. student in the Department of East Asian Languages and Cultures at Indiana University Bloomington (https://ealc.indiana.edu/index.html).
-Advised by Professor Chien-Jer Charles Lin (https://ealc.indiana.edu/people/core-faculty/lin-chien-jer-charles.html).
-Also, minor in Computaional Linguistics in IU.
-I got my Master's Degree in Chinese as Second Language from National Taiwan Normal University and my Bachelor's Degree from the Department of Chinese Literature in National Cheng-Kung University.
+I am a Ph.D. student in the [Department of East Asian Languages and Cultures at Indiana University Bloomington] (https://ealc.indiana.edu/index.html).
+Advised by Professor [Chien-Jer Charles Lin] (https://ealc.indiana.edu/people/core-faculty/lin-chien-jer-charles.html).
+Also, minor in Computational Linguistics at IU.
+I earned my Master's Degree in Chinese as a Second Language from National Taiwan Normal University, and my Bachelor's Degree from the Department of Chinese Literature at National Cheng-Kung University.

-My primary research interests lie in **syntax-semantics**, **cognitive-linguistics**, and **corpus linguistics**.
+My primary research interests lie in **syntax-semantics**, **cognitive linguistics**, and **corpus linguistics**.
 I focus extensively on formal semantics and utilize corpus linguistics software and tools for efficient data analysis.

 ---